-All children have individual goals, which include speech, language and communication targets.
-Progress towards goals are continually monitored and formally reviewed three times a year (once will be at the annual EHCP review) with parents/carers, and if appropriate, the child, in accordance with the revised SEN Code of Practice 2014.
-At these meetings new goals may be set in collaboration with professionals, parents/carers and the child were appropriate.
-Children’s goals are communicated clearly with all relevant parties involved in working with the children e.g. speech and language therapists.
+All children have individual outcomes, which include speech, language and communication targets.
+Progress towards outcomes are continually monitored and formally reviewed three times a year (once will be at the annual EHCP review) with parents/carers, and if appropriate, the child, in accordance with the revised SEN Code of Practice 2014.
+At these meetings new outcomes may be set in collaboration with professionals, parents/carers and the child were appropriate.
+Children’s outcomes are communicated clearly with all relevant parties involved in working with the children e.g. speech and language therapists.

 Children may also undergo other formal and informal assessments, where appropriate, by the DSP team, SENCO and/or outside agencies, such as the Educational Psychologist.

 Each child has an annual EHCP review where everyone involved with the individual is invited to attend and/or contribute a report.
 More frequent reviews are held if this is considered necessary.

 Speech and Language Therapy

 Julie Barnes is the Speech and Language Therapists who supports children within the DSP, currently one days per week.
 The children are seen either individually or in small groups to carry out targeted speech or language activities.
 The therapist collaborate with the DSP teachers and support staff to set children’s individual speech and language outcomes to enable these to then be worked on throughout the week.